rajangdavis/osvc_node/README.md

 ## Client Configuration

-An OSCNodeClient class lets the library know which credentials and interface to use for interacting with the Oracle Service Cloud REST API.
+An OSCNode.Client class lets the library know which credentials and interface to use for interacting with the Oracle Service Cloud REST API.
 This is helpful if you need to interact with multiple interfaces or set different headers for different objects.

 ```node